Love Is Blindness: Cover versions

 "Love Is Blindness" has been covered several times.
 Cassandra Wilson included it on her 1995 album New Moon Daughter.
 Dutch band Kane recorded a version for their 2000 album With or Without You.
 Trespassers William covered it on the 2001 tribute album Even Better Than the Real Thing, and on their 2002 self-released album Different Stars.
 Sixpence None the Richer recorded a cover for the 2004 benefit album In the Name of Love: Artists United for Africa.
 The Devlins featuring Sharon Corr included a version on the 2005 tsunami relief album Even Better Than the Real Thing Vol. 3.
 Angolan musician Waldemar Bastos recorded a cover for the 2008 album In the Name of Love: Africa Celebrates U2.

 A rendition by Jack White appears on the 2011 tribute album AHK-toong BAY-bi Covered, and as the B-side of his own single, "Sixteen Saltines".
 It was later released as a bonus track on the Japanese edition of White's Blunderbuss album.
 This cover is also featured on the album The Great Gatsby: Music from Baz Luhrmann's Film.
 In March 2015, video director DirectorBrazil and choreographer Zach Venegas released a music video using the Jack White rendition's audio track and starring 13-year-old American dancer Chloe Lukasiak (formerly of Dance Moms reality show), as well as brief appearances by other teenage dancers.
 The video was filmed in Nov.
 2014 in Los Angeles and released as part of the Team Chloe Dance Project on Lukasiak's YouTube channel.
 In November 2024, the song was used as the theme song for the spy thriller TV series The Agency.

 In 2013, Jacquie Lee covered the song on the fifth season of The Voice.
 Madi Davis subsequently covered it on the show's ninth season.

-In 2016, singer Lee-La Baum (of the band The Damn Truth) covered the song for a television commercial for Yves Saint Laurent's Mon Paris.
+In 2016, the Canadian band The Damn Truth covered the song for a television commercial for Yves Saint Laurent's Mon Paris.